Commodore 64 joystick adapters: Singular Crew 4Player Adapter (2008)

 Available commercially at www.zsibvasar.hu website.

-Related Adapters
+Related adapters

 Adapters for a few related computers can also be used with the C64.
-Those adapters include PET (normally only used on the PET/CBM2), Hummer (normally only used on the C64DTV) and OEM (normally only used on the VIC20).
+Those adapters include PET (normally only used on the PET/CBM2), Hummer (normally only used on the C64DTV) and OEM (normally only used on the VIC-20).
 There are probably no game supporting those adapters on the C64.

 In addition, adapters have been made that give Commodore 64 games the ability to provide rumble feedback to modern controllers.

 Emulation

 The C64 emulator VICE supports the Classical Games / Protovision and the Digital Excess & Hitmen adapters from version 2.3., and the Kingsoft and Starbyte adapters from version 2.4.

 Supported games

 A (near) complete list of games with original or added support for the various adapters.